piecesofmindlab/GRAD778_unix/exercises_bonus/morning_exercises.md

 # Optional extra exercises for GRAD778 Linux module
-If you finish going through the videos early, try to do these!
+If you feel confident and/or get ahead, try to do these!

 # File manipulation / navigation
 After completing your scripting exercise for class (in which you create a project directory), use the `touch` command to create (dummy, empty) files in the various directories.